karm435/receiptly.github.io/_pages/privacypolicy.md

 - **iPhone and iPad:** if iCloud is enabled for Receiptly, Apple can copy that data between your Apple devices through your Apple Account.
 - **Android:** receipts stay on that device.
 There is no iCloud sync, and the Android library does not sync with iPhone.
 - **Either platform:** if you turn on Smart Scan, a reduced copy of a receipt image can be sent to Google AI servers for advanced scanning.
 - **Optional Gmail import on iPhone and iPad:** email content is read temporarily on your device.
-Only receipt details you choose to save become part of your receipt library and can sync with iCloud.
+Receipt details you choose to save and a marker that recognizes previously imported emails become part of your receipt library and can sync with iCloud.
 [Read how Gmail import works](#gmail).

 The rest of this page covers those paths and the other optional services.
 Receipt content is not used to build an advertising profile of you.

+## iOS and iPadOS {#ios}

+The iPhone and iPad app stores your receipt library on your device.
+With iCloud enabled for Receiptly, receipt photos, saved purchase details, expenses, and Gmail import markers can sync through Apple's CloudKit service to your other Apple devices.

+Receipt text recognition uses Apple's Vision framework.
+On-device Apple Intelligence can help extract receipt details on supported devices.
+Optional Smart Scan can send a reduced receipt image to Google's cloud AI services, as explained in [Receipt scanning](#scanning).

+**Gmail import is an optional iPhone and iPad integration in supported app versions.** It requests read-only access to find purchase emails and lets you review extracted details before saving.
+Gmail email text and attachments are processed locally and are excluded from cloud Smart Scan.
+Read [Gmail integration](#gmail) for access, storage, sharing, and retention details.

+App Store purchases are managed with RevenueCat.
+Free users may see Kickstart Exchange app recommendations.
+The [services section](#services) explains these providers.

+## Android {#android}

+The Android app stores receipt images and its receipt database in the app's storage on your device.
+The receipt library is excluded from Android Auto Backup and device-transfer backups.
+There is no Receiptly account, iCloud sync, or library sync with the iPhone and iPad app.

+Receipt text recognition uses Google ML Kit on your device.
+If you enable optional Smart Scan, a reduced receipt image can be sent to Google's cloud AI services to extract purchase details.
+Read [Receipt scanning](#scanning) for the information sent and its purpose.

+**The Android app does not include Gmail import and does not request access to your Gmail mailbox.** Google Play handles purchases, and RevenueCat checks subscription access.
+The Android app does not show ads or use the advertising identifier.
+The shared sections below describe diagnostics, optional services, and deletion.

 ## Information we collect {#information}

-Scanning and storage happen on the device first.
-A few optional features send limited, app-level information to the services named below.
+Receiptly uses receipt photos, recognized text, merchants, purchase dates, amounts, currencies, line items, categories, tags, warranty details, and expenses to create your library, show reports and reminders, and produce exports you request.
+Scanning and storage start on your device.
+Optional sync, Smart Scan, and Gmail import follow the platform-specific paths above.
+Subscription checks and usage/crash diagnostics also send information to the service providers named below.

 ### Information you provide to us